Bridge number, Heegaard genus and non-integral Dehn surgery: Introduction

 \begin{remark} Strongly irreducible Heegaard surfaces and closed incompressible surfaces may exhibit similar behavior.
 With this theme in mind, in the Appendix we adapt the proof of Theorem~\ref{thm:main} to bound the intersection number of $K$ with an incompressible surface rather than a thick Heegaard surface in terms of the genus of the surface: \begin{thmapp} There is a linear function $w_I \colon \mathbb{N} \to \mathbb{N}$ with the following property.
 Let $K'$ be a hyperbolic knot in $S^3$, $M = K'(p/q)$ where $q \ge 2$, and $K$ the core of the attached solid torus in $M$.
 Let $S$ be an orientable, incompressible surface in $M$ of genus $g$.
 Then $K$ can be isotoped to intersect $S$ at most $w_I(g)$ times. \end{thmapp} \end{remark}

 \begin{remark} Osoinach shows that for integral surgeries the above does not hold.
-In \cite{osoinach}, he gives examples of infinitely many different knots in the 3-sphere on which $0$-surgery gives the same manifold.
-This manifold has an essential torus, and in \cite{osoinachdiss} he shows that the set of minimal intersection numbers in $M$ of this torus with the corresponding cores of the attached solid tori must be infinite. \end{remark}
+In \cite{osoinach}, he gives examples of infinitely many different knots in the 3-sphere on which $0$--surgery gives the same manifold.
+This manifold has an essential torus, and in \cite{osoinachdiss} he shows that the set of minimal intersection numbers in $M$ of this torus with the corresponding cores of the attached solid tori must be infinite.
+For a sharpening of Osoinach's result see \cite{teragaitotoroidal}. \end{remark}

 Our results give information on the relationship between the Heegaard genus of $M$ and that of $X$, the exterior of $K'$.
 Recall that a Heegaard splitting of $X$ is a decomposition $X = V\cup_S W$, where $V$ is a handlebody with $\partial V = S$ and $W$ is a compression body with $\partial W = S\sqcup \partial X$.
 The {\em Heegaard genus} $g(X)$ of $X$ is the minimal genus of $S$ over all such decompositions.
 In this context one often talks about the {\em tunnel number} $t(K')$ of $K'$, the minimum number of arcs (``tunnels'') that need to be attached to $K'$ so that the complement of an open regular neighborhood of the resulting 1-complex is a handlebody.
 It is easy to see that $g(X) = t(K')+1$.
 For any slope $p/q$, $V\cup_S W(p/q)$ is a Heegaard splitting of $M= K'(p/q)$; in particular $g(M) \le g(X)$.
 The question arises as to what extent Heegaard genus can decrease under Dehn filling, i.e. how bad the inequality $g(M) \le g(X) = t(K') + 1$ can be.
 Since it is easy to see that if $K$ has bridge number $br(K)$ with respect to a genus~$g$ splitting of $M$ then $t(K) (=t (K')) \le g+br (K)-1$, Corollary~\ref{cor1-1} gives a linear bound on the extent to which Heegaard genus can decrease under a non-integral Dehn surgery.